MicrosoftDocs/fabric-docs/docs/data-factory/format-binary.md

 ---
-title: How to configure Binary format in copy activity
+title: How to configure Binary format in Data Factory
-description: This article explains how to configure Binary format in copy activity.
+description: This article explains how to configure Binary format in Data Factory.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to